Note: Direct Loan annual loan limits are provided at: https://studentaid.ed.gov/sa/types/loans/subsidized-unsubsidized under “How much can I borrow?”

-- Lender sends loan funds to the school & the school disburses the fund to Bursar account balance.
+- The lender sends loan funds to the school & the school disburses the fund to Bursar account balance.

 - Remaining funds are issued to the student.

-- Private (or "alternative") student loans may be an important funding sources for students who are ineligible for federal student loans or who need more loan funds than the federal programs can supply.
+- Private (or "alternative") student loans may be an important funding source for students who are ineligible for federal student loans or who need more loan funds than the federal programs can supply.